Urgent Care Access

 How Performance is Measured

-This is a weekly metric representative of all 11 general population primary care clinics in the SFHN.
-It represents SFHN primary care patients provided with a same or next day appointment at the patient’s primary medical home, a telephone-based medical appointment, or an urgent care appointment, as a percentage of all SFHN primary care patients that select the option for an urgent care need when calling in to their clinic.
-Once selecting an urgent care need, patients are transferred to the centralized nurse advice line.
+This is a monthly metric representative of all 11 general population primary care clinics in the SFHN.
+It represents SFHN primary care patients provided with a same or next day appointment at the patient’s primary medical home, a telephone-based medical appointment, or an urgent care appointment at the Zuckerberg San Francisco General Urgent Care Clinic or the Tom Waddell Urgent Care Clinic, as a percentage of all SFHN primary care patients that have an urgent care need when calling in to their clinic.
+When patients report an urgent care need, patients are transferred to the centralized nurse advice line.

 The number displayed on the scorecard page represents a fiscal year average of the values in the chart above.